 Beta-carotene is a red-orange pigment from the plant, which is a precursor form of vitamin A. dietary beta-carotene improve healthy skin color and sun protection for lightly pigmented skins.

-Now that there are plenty of reasons to believe that specific vitamins for Vitiligo treats the disease, next is to look for the best ways to consume them.
-Here are some recommendations for vitamin and mineral supplements that will be effective against the spread of Vitiligo.
+Now that there are plenty of reasons to believe that specific vitamins suppress Vitiligo, next step is to look for the best ways to consume them.
+Here are some dietary recommendations to improve vitamin and mineral intake that will be effective against the spread of Vitiligo.

 More about Vitiligo Treatment